OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:68

-Simon Peter answered Him, “Lord, to whom shall we go?
+Simon Peter answered Him, “Lord, to whom shall we turn?
 You have the words of eternal life.

 ## John 6:69